Waning

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 17 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 17 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 158 of Meeus index or 1111 from Brown series.

-The length of the lunation is 29 days, 10 hours and 5 minutes.
-It is 29 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 10 hours and 5 minutes and it is 29 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 2 hours and 39 minutes shorter than the mean synodic month length.
 It is 3 hours and 30 minutes longer compared to 21st century's shortest synodic month length.

-Moon is at apogee at 15:30.
-It is 15 days after previous perigee on 17 October 2012 at 01:02 in ♏ Scorpio.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 12 days, until point of next perigee on 14 November 2012 at 10:21 in ♏ Scorpio.
+Moon is at apogee at 15:30 about 15 days since last perigee on 17 October 2012 at 01:02 in ♏ Scorpio the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 12 days until point of next perigee on 14 November 2012 at 10:21 in ♏ Scorpio.

 This apogee Moon is 406 050 km (252 308 mi) away from Earth.
 It is 642 km further than the mean apogee distance, but it is still 659 km closer than the farthest apogee of 21st century.

-1 day after descending node on 31 October 2012 at 10:36 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following 12 days, until the lunar orbit crosses from South to North in ascending node on 14 November 2012 at 04:37 in ♏ Scorpio.
+1 day after descending node on 31 October 2012 at 10:36 in ♉ Taurus the Moon is positioned south of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from South to North in ascending node on 14 November 2012 at 04:37 in ♏ Scorpio.

-13 days since the previous standstill on 19 October 2012 at 06:49 in ♐ Sagittarius when the Moon has reached South declination of ∠-20.964°, the lunar orbit is extending northward over the next day to face maximum declination of ∠20.920° at the point of next northern standstill on 2 November 2012 at 08:15 in ♊ Gemini.
+13 days since the last southern standstill on 19 October 2012 at 06:49 in ♐ Sagittarius when the Moon has reached South declination of ∠-20.964° the lunar orbit is extending northward over the next day to face maximum declination of ∠20.920° at the point of next northern standstill on 2 November 2012 at 08:15 in ♊ Gemini.

 In 12 days on 13 November 2012 at 22:08 in ♏ Scorpio the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.